echawk/kiss-java-boot/README.md

 The following are WIP:
 * ecj (4.2.1)

-~~Once jamvm 1.5.1 is packaged, the initial bootstap jdk will be complete.
-This should allow us to continue following the same chain that guix uses.~~

-jamvm is now packged, so work will be on ant (1.8.4).
-Once this is working, we will be able to move onto bootstrapping ecj (3.2.2).

-I am still working on how this repo will be packaged; right now each program has it's own separate packge directory, however this is possible to change in the future if it makes maintenance easier.
-For example, having a 'jdk-stage-0' for the jdk that consists of jikes@1.22, gnuclasspath@0.93, and jamvm@1.5.1.

 If you have any experience or are able to get a package to compile, please submit a PR or issue!
 Any and all help is appreciated!